msarathrahul/weatherforecast_dl/README.md

-Certainly, here's a sample README file about weather forecasting using deep learning techniques like LSTM and Conv1D.
-You can use this as a template and customize it as needed for your project:

----

 # Weather Forecasting with Deep Learning

 This project demonstrates the application of deep learning techniques, specifically Long Short-Term Memory (LSTM) and Conv1D (1D Convolutional Neural Networks), for weather forecasting.
 By leveraging these neural network architectures, we aim to predict weather-related variables such as temperature and pressure.